pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 - A service account that can push an OCI artifact to the results repository.
 - Credentials for any registry the scanner must pull images from to scan.

-Recurring scanning uses the Scan 2.0 component, which is included by in the `Full` and `Build Profiles`.
+Recurring scanning uses the SCST - Scan 2.0 component, which is included in the `Full` and `Build Profiles`.

-Special attention should be paid to the service accounts and credentials that are needed.
-If you opt to only use recurring scanning for images built in your supply chain, the recommended approach is to use Namespace Provisioner to create a namespace, which will automatically create the service accounts and secrets needed.
+> **Note** Special attention should be paid to the service accounts and credentials that are needed.
+If you only use recurring scanning for images built in your supply chain, VMware recommends you use Namespace Provisioner to create a namespace, which automatically creates the service accounts and secrets needed.
 The examples in this topic use a namespace created by Namespace Provisioner.
 For more information, see [Namespace Provisioner](..//namespace-provisioner/about.hbs.md).